Benefits

 Employment schemes

-NAV can consider several work-oriented activities and methods so that you retain or find a job (text in Norwegian).
+Nav can consider several work-oriented activities and methods so that you retain or find a job (text in Norwegian).

 Trenger hjelp til å komme i jobb